-Transferring large files through your local network could cost a lot of time, this is the main reason why we need to mount the micro SD card on a Mac (read-only).
+Transferring large files through your local network can take a lot of time comparing to directly mount the micro SD card on your Mac.

 2. Plug your SD Card into your Mac

 3. Get the partition identifier

 4. Create a mount point

 sudo mkdir /Volumes/raspberry